These days, perhaps ever, does anyone use the words “healthy and balanced” in the same sentence as “governance”? Sadly, the answer is no.

 This phenomenon was clearly articulated in the film Wag the Dog starring Dustin Hoffman, through which the phenomenon of presidents going to war to hide their own wrongdoings is a sick “truc” we all see right through.

-Oil is at the bottom of the barrel of the geopolitical chess game
+Oil is at the top & bottom of the barrel in the geopolitical chess game

 But of course!
 Spend billions and more fighting foreign wars while 20 million of our own American children go to bed every night hungry, healthcare is so expensive, and homelessness is a major problem across the country.
-Most all see through the lies.
+I pray that most Americans see through the lies—certainly the rest of the world does!

 This outlines the character development that is the exact opposite of what is needed to govern.